My Story - hasn't all of it been though?

 Who makes those calls?
 What human being is deciding that?
 Doesn't sound like God to me.

 I began seeking answers without really realizing I was.
 During a school magazine drive I chose “Campus Life” and didn’t even realize it was considered a “Christian” publication.
 I dreamed of going away to one of the colleges shown on those glossy pages.
 I went to church more frequently, and even daily during lent of the two years I was attending a nearby college.
 I so loved going with my Mom, and often my boyfriend would join us too.
-I was 19 and kinda thought maybe we’d marry one day.
-However, when I started meeting other “boys” and adding alcohol to the mix, everything changed.
-Then I got my first “real” job, fell for the company heart throb, broke my boyfriend’s heart, then had mine broken, and then, and then, and then.
+I was 19 and thought maybe we’d marry one day.
+But when I got my first “real” job, I fell for the company heart throb, broke my boyfriend’s heart, then had mine broken, and then, and then, and then....

 When I traveled for work for the first time, it was for a great project, but quite far away from my hometown.
-Once again, I felt the urge to connect, so I found a church to go (by using an actual phone book!)
-I found solace in memorizing the Prayer of St. Francis:
+Once again, I felt the urge to connect, so I found a church (by using an actual phone book!) and found solace in memorizing the Prayer of St. Francis:

 “Lord, make me an instrument of your peace…”

-About that time, at a very difficult time in my life, I felt sure the priest at my home church had betrayed my confidentiality and a similar thought returned:
+It was very difficult time in my life.
+I felt sure the priest at my home church had betrayed my confidentiality and a similar thought returned:

 Who says there should be a human being between me and God?

-I went to church less and less frequently, Christmas, Easter, family weddings and baptisms, but when I decided to marry, it was a Justice of the Peace at the Town Hall, for my adventurous spirit and some logical reasons.
-We were moving to Virginia a few days later, me, Dave, and his 16 year old daughter, Regina.
-It made sense – at the time -- now I know it was all God's Will for me, for us.
+I attended church less frequently, Christmas, Easter, family weddings and baptisms, but when I decided to marry, it was a Justice of the Peace at the Town Hall, for my adventurous spirit and some logical reasons.
+We were moving to Virginia a few days later, so it just made sense – at the time -- now I know it was all God's Will for me, for us.

 In Virginia, by the grace of God, I was drawn to Unity Renaissance Church, not far from the office where I worked as a computer programmer for a defense contractor.
 I had a vague recollection of hearing “The WORD from Unity” spots on television in the 1960s and 70s and remembered a feeling of peace and acceptance.
-Not only did I attend this nondenominational, ecumenical church, I decided to be baptized – during lent – for some reason – that usually brings a smile to people’s faces.
-I taught Sunday school, went on retreats, but I was unhappy, and struggled with life choices.
-I was back in college, but way heart wasn't in it because I was not being true to myself, and my desires.
+Not only did I attend this ecumenical church, I was also baptized – during lent. 😉 I taught Sunday school, went on retreats, but was still unhappy, and struggling.
+I was back in college, but my heart wasn't in it because I was not being true to myself.
+I was studying Electrical Engineering because the company I was employed by strongly urged me to do so.

 I "found" and began attending a Unity churches, got involved in youth education again, and tried to stick with it, but "things" still weren't clicking.
 Still struggling, still seeking.
 I also "found" Meredith College shortly after I arrived in NC, but held off until my wee one was in school.
 Now struggling AND juggling, life was not easy, my ex-husband traveled for work quite often and in 2006, we divorced and I graduated from Meredith.